McCoy Air Force Base: Postwar years

-In August 1945, under the Proving Ground Command (PGC), the base was used for testing of the B-32 Dominator bomber, although operations in 1945 at the field were severely curtailed due to personnel shortages caused by post-war demobilization.
+In August 1945, under the Proving Ground Command (PGC), the base was used for testing of the B-32 Dominator bomber, although operations in 1945 at the field were severely curtailed due to personnel shortages caused by postwar demobilization.
 Weapons tests of the VB-6 Felix infrared heat seeking and VB-3 Razon radio-controlled gliding bombs were also carried out.

 Beginning in January 1946, Bell Aircraft Corporation's chief test pilot Jack Woolams tested the X-1 supersonic aircraft, originally designated the XS-1, at the airfield because of the area's then-remote location and 10,000-foot runway.

 In March 1946, the X-1 program was relocated to Muroc Army Air Field, California.
 The move was a logistics issue as much as anything, as Pinecastle was deemed not suitable for the X-1 project.
 A move to the remote California desert ensured the X-1 project team could maintain secrecy, an important issue considering the project was highly classified at the time.
-In addition, Muroc had an expansive landing area, thanks to the surrounding dry lakebeds, and better visibility.
+In addition, Muroc had an expansive landing area, due to the surrounding dry lakebeds, and better visibility.
 The X-1's high sink rate and the problems of keeping the plane in sight amid Florida's frequent clouds also added two more votes in favor of the Army Air Force's decision to go to Muroc.

 This aircraft, later flown by then-Captain (Brigadier General, USAF, Retired) Chuck Yeager, would be the first aircraft in history to successfully exceed the speed of sound in level flight.
 With the X-1 project transferred, Pinecastle AAF was closed and the entire site was transferred to the City of Orlando in 1947 with a reversal clause for future military use if deemed to be necessary for national defense purposes.